 The Glossary at the back of this manual defines terms and concepts-for example, output profile-that appear throughout this manual.
 Color terms and concepts such as "RGB data," "color space," "spot color," "gamut," and "source profile" are used throughout this manual.
 If you are new to desktop color, or if any terms are unfamiliar, check the Glossary.

 NOTE: The term "printer" is used throughout this manual to denote a supported printer or copier.
+The term "toner" in this manual refers to either toner or ink.

 Basics of color management